techidaily/site-fake-location/source/_posts/in-2024-can-life360-track-or-see-text-messages-what-can-you-do-with-life360-on-vivo-y100a-drfone-by-drfone-virtual-android.md

 - **_Step 1:_** Open the “Settings” on your phone and scroll down to look for “Privacy” then tap on it.
 - **_Step 2:_** Next, click on “Location Services” and check to see whether the location is turned on.
 If it is turned on, turn it off and back on again.

-## Bonus Tip: Easy Way to Fake Your GPS Location on Vivo Y100A (NO Jailbreak)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Bonus Tip: Easy Way to Fake Your GPS Location on Vivo Y100A (NO Jailbreak)

 ### Dr.Fone - Virtual Location